rooted star

 Alison Rose Levy:

+"From the right to know and the duty to inquire flows the obligation to act."
 You know people say, 'Don't get too involved in this, it's not your problem.'
 Like we all live in little boxes and what goes on beyond that wall doesn't exist.
 With enough acreage you can live like an ostrich and feel free while enjoying the view.
 This is exactly the fragmentation of community that is turning the earth into a hell zone."

 Sarah Alexander: